-16.22 The primer is roller-applied, with a typical installed weight of 0.25 kg·m-2, and left to dry for a minimum of 12 hours, first making sure it is free from any irregularities and is in accordance with the Certificate holder's instructions.
-Islolante LG is applied as delivered whereas Acril Primer is diluted with clean water in a ratio of 1:1 up to 1:3 (primer : water) before it is applied.
+16.21 The primer is roller-applied after the basecoat has dried, first making sure it is free from any irregularities (trowel-marks, exposed mesh, etc).
+Islolante LG is applied as delivered whereas Acril Primer is diluted with clean water in a ratio 1:1 up to 1:3 (see section 1).